astaBean/images-api-serveless/README.md

 This repository contains of very small applications (lambdas) that can store image data like title, description, path to the file.
 It has built-in basic CRUD apis that stores data into dynamoDb.
-This small mono repository is easily deployable to AWS using serverless framework, and it is fully functional locally too.
+This small repository is easily deployable to AWS using serverless framework, and it is fully functional locally too.
 This is not an image store (please read below about `image store`) but more of an image gallery.

 ## Prerequisites